arafaysaleem/country_codes/README.md

 Country codes package provides an easy to way to access country codes based on a provided `Locale`.

 # Usage
-There are two main ways to use this package.
+There are two main ways to use this package: country and language support.

 ### 1. Default by using device region
 This will allow you to fetch the region of the underlying platform and display the data accordingly.
 Very handy if you use along with the `DialCodeFormatter` to provide integration with dial codes formatter, on phone `TextFormField`s in a `Form`, for example.